Concrete Stain: Say Hello To Your Next DIY Project Helper

 This concrete acid stain will transform ordinary concrete surfaces made with granite or a marble aesthetic.
 The stain can penetrate top layers and doesn’t peel, chip, or crack.

 Colors produced are multi-colored and unique and will become a permanent part of the concrete.

 - Doesn’t chip, fade, crack or peel

 - Produces a great stain

-- Can’t leave it unattended, or the color will change exponentially
+- Do not leave unattended or the color will fade

 - You’ll get an entire gallon of concrete stain paint

 - Dries fast